 Here we are 2 years since the last time I blogged about my health.
 I’ll tell you why it’s been so long because for the last 2 years we have had to change medicines, change doctors, add some new diagnosis’s? is that even a word? and definitely add some depression to the list.
 The light at the end of the tunnel began to look like a train headed straight for me.

 I still see that great rheumatologist and love her, but I have been through several family doctors for various reasons and finally have one that is very in depth and listens to little things to match them up with the major things.

-SO, that has been the past few years, so the depression, has gradually become a problem as over time people have stopped asking how I feel because they already know or don’t want to hear it.
+SO, that has been the past few years, therefore the mental side effects come into play.
+The wrestle with depression, has gradually become a problem.
+Over this time, my people have stopped asking how I feel.
+I assume they already know or don’t want to hear it.
 Some don’t come around any more at all.
-Most are just busy with their own life and I understand completely and a few are just sick to death of my whining, which I have also come to forgive, as I may have been the same way if I didn’t know any better and met someone like myself in this pile of pity.
+Most are simply busy with their own life and I understand completely.
+A few are just sick to death of my whining, which I have also come to forgive, as I may have been the same way if I didn’t know any better and met someone like myself in this pile of pity.

 BUT, I’m so thankful that God doesn’t leave us.
 He gave me just the right people in my direct circle and family that I needed to get through this.
-Sometimes when takes some time off, it makes room for more.
+Sometimes when we take some time off, it makes room for more.